xenit-eu/alfred-api/README.md

 > [![Xenit Logo](https://xenit.eu/wp-content/uploads/2017/09/XeniT_Website_Logo.png)](https://xenit.eu/open-source)
 >
 > Alfred API is a part of the Xenit Open Source Tooling around Alfresco.
-Xenit is company with a big expertise and
+Xenit is company with a deep expertise and
-> a strong team around Alfresco.
+> strong team centered around Alfresco.
 If you'd like to learn more about our [tools](https://xenit.eu/open-source),
 > [services](https://xenit.eu/alfresco) and [products](https://xenit.eu/alfresco-products), please visit our
 > [website](https://xenit.eu).